Manchas2k4/tc2038-activity-43-template/README.md

 ## <span style="color: rgb(26, 99, 169);">**Ejemplo de salida**</span>
 ```
-The closest distance of point in array is: 1.41421
+The closest distance of point in array is 1.41421
+The closest pair of point in array (2, 3) and (3, 4)

 ```